No Second Coming

 Conclusion:

 3. He believed his second coming was near, during that generation — the first century.
+This generation shall not pass, till all these things (of the Great Tribulation)be fulfilled.
+(Mt 24:34)

-4. He warned his disciples not to be deceived by false prophets.
+4. He warned his disciples not to be deceived by false prophets

 5. He believed that the rapture would happen after the Great Tribulation, which means that the rapture was to happen also in the first century.
 It didn’t happen and it never will.